-Following a decision by the Extraordinary General Meeting on 11 February 2021, the company carried out a share split with a
+Following a decision by the Extraordinary General Meeting on 11 February 2021, the company carried out a share split with a ratio of 1:20.

 In connection with the listing on NASDAQ First North Premier Growth Market, the historical long-term incentive programs LTIP2017, LTIP2018 and LTIP2019 were phased out.